hientx-seta/TensorFlow-Developer-Certificate/python-for-beginners.md

  - **Epoch** : A full pass over the entire training dataset
  - **Forward pass** : The computation of output values from input
  - **Backward pass (backpropagation)** : The calculation of internal variable adjustments according to the optimizer algorithm, starting from the output layer and working back through each layer to the input.
+ - **Flattenings** : The process of converting a 2d image into 1d vector
+ - **ReLUs** : An activation function that allows a model to solve nonlinear problems
+ - **Softmax** : A function that provides probabilities for each possible output class
+ - **Classification** : A machine learning model used for distinguishing among two or more output categories